top of page

 General Details

-INFS2010 is an elective unit that can be studied within the BIS major in order to derive a greater understanding of how organisations create, manage and apply knowledge.
-Through exploring the role of technologies, culture and organisational practices, students learn how knowledge management can be crucial for achieving firm success.
+INFS2010 is an elective unit that can be studied within the BIS major to understand better how organisations create, manage, and apply knowledge.
+Through exploring the role of technologies, culture, and organisational practices, students learn how knowledge management can be crucial for achieving firm success.

 Assumed Knowledge: INFS1000